Spring clean your finances

-• Reading contracts helps you pay only for what you really need – eg does your house insurance still include cover for a bike you no longer own?
+- Reading contracts helps you pay only for what you really need – for example, does your house insurance still include cover for a bike you no longer own?

 Getting started: paperwork storage

 Be methodical now and get everything in place, so that the next time you need to do a sort-out, it will take much less time.

 Cutting your monthly costs

-• The same goes for phone deals, TV packages and any other memberships or regular outgoings you might have.
+- The same goes for phone deals, TV packages and any other memberships or regular outgoings you might have.

 Remembering important dates

-Keep track of what offers are due to expire when, to avoid increased fees.
+Keep track of when any offers you take are due to expire, to avoid increased fees.